Fhrozen/AIDevContainers/README.md

 docker build -f dev_gpu.dockerfile --build-arg TAG_LABEL=12.3.1-devel-ubuntu20.04 -t <user>/python:gpu-devel-3.10
 ```

-then go to any directory and run `docker compose up`
+then go to any directory in `.devcontainer` and run `docker compose up`

+- Adding `.devcontainer` for launching debbuger containers with intermediate installation.